confetti-cms/admin/README.md

 Please follow the [instructions in the FormKit documentation](https://docs.formkit.com/essentials/installation) to install from Github.
 ## Local Development

-Once FormKit is installed your setup is complete you can install and start your dev!
+Once FormKit is installed, your setup is complete you can install and start your dev!
 The `@formkit/vue` package is already added to the `package.json` file for this project.

 ```bash